It’s important to note that a worker’s attitude toward safety can differ from one tool to another.

 Often, and especially for operations you have not tried before, it is wise to do a dry run.
 That is going through the procedure but with the tool idle.
 Become tool-wise!

-Certain procedures are done without the standard guards in a normal position.
+Specific procedures are done without the standard guards in a normal position.
 When involved in this, be extra cautious about how you proceed.

 Never, regardless of what you are doing, use your hands so they are too close to the cutting area.
-One of the most important safety factors I know is this: always be afraid of the tool.
+One of the most critical safety factors I know is this: always be afraid of the tool.

 Would you please not attempt to wire a power tool yourself or even bring it to an unqualified person to be fixed?
 Then, you will get a qualified electrician to fix it.

-This is because electrical work is extremely delicate, and any error could result in a dangerous situation.
+It is because electrical work is extremely delicate, and any error could result in a dangerous situation.

 As a result, it is safe to assume that a qualified electrician should conduct all electrical work for safety reasons.

 Electric work is best left to a local professional service person or the manufacturer’s service facility.
-Novices should not rewire the majority of major power tool electrical systems.
+Novices should not rewire the majority of power tool electrical systems.

 Think Safety When You Operate Power Tools